drawrowfly/amazon-keyword-scraper-ts/README.md

-# Amazon Keyword Suggestion Tool
+# Amazon Keyword Scraper
-From 1 keyword you can get up to hundred or even thousands **Unique and Relevant Keywords** with a **Number of Active Products** per each keyword.
+From 1 keyword you can scrape up to hundreds and even thousands **Unique and Relevant Keywords** with a **Number of Active Products** per each keyword.

 ## Features
 *   Scrape Keywords with the number of active products from Amazon Store